Owner and Head Coach

-I began climbing in Texas in 2014.
-I competed for several years on a team and now try to get outdoors or in the gym as much as possible.
-Finally returning to my home state of Colorado, I’m studying Civil Engineering at the University of Colorado Boulder.
-The climbing community is the greatest group of people I have ever been around and there’s not a day I regret falling down the rabbit hole of climbing.
+Kristin began climbing in Texas in 2014.
+She competed for several years on a team and now tries to get outdoors or in the gym as much as possible.
+Finally returning to her home state of Colorado, she is studying Civil Engineering at the University of Colorado Boulder.
+The climbing community is the greatest group of people she has ever been around and there’s not a day she regrets falling down the rabbit hole of climbing.

 Kyle is originally from NYC and is currently attending CU in Boulder.
 Kyle learned to climb back on the East Coast six years ago.
 He got his first climbing gym membership at Brooklyn Boulders and climbed there for nearly two years.
 When Kyle was 23 years old, he joined the nonprofit Bike and Build.
 The organization raises money for affordable housing in America.
 During the summer, the organization rides across America to help build homes for other nonprofits such as Habitat for Humanity.
 When the organization stopped in Moab, UT, Kyle completed his first outdoor climb on slab.
 Kyle now enjoys rope climbing all around Colorado, bouldering in gyms, and teaching people how to climb.
 Before moving to CO, he worked at a YMCA summer camp on the East Coast and has worked with kids from ages 8-17 to develop there skills for climbing and wilderness survival.

 Laura Duffy-Fallon hails from Ireland, and began climbing around 2006 in Illinois and the Red River Gorge.
 Her obsession with the sport brought her out to Colorado, where she quickly fell in love with her new surroundings.
 She gets most excited about routes with intricate footwork, and loves to find the dance within the climb.
 Laura has been teaching adults and children since 2010, and is psyched to help kids of all ages find, and develop, their own climbing style.